 And, they increased the mansion’s income by 300 percent.

 A CEO is called for jury duty.
-But, instead of a hardship, she sees the day as an opportunity to educate people about her mission.
+But, instead of hardship, she sees the day as an opportunity to educate people about her mission.

 Early on the first day of jury duty, she began a relationship with a person who is six months becomes a favorite board member.